Is Our Mission

 At Rack & Riddle Custom Wine Services, we’re passionate about personalized service and work with clients of all sizes — small boutique wineries to major corporations.
 No matter the size of your business, you will feel comfortable with our process, taken care of, and ultimately end up with a wine you can be proud to have your label on.

 We’re dedicated to sustainable farming practices, allowing nature to bring out the unique attributes of every wine grape that passes through our facilities.
-We are California Certified Organic for those brands wishing to produce organic labels.
+We are California Certified Organic by CCOF, for clients wishing to produce organic wines.

 We ensure the true nature of the wine is distinctive, the care and quality shines through, and that you’ll be proud to share, sell, and savor the wines crafted with our care, passion and expertise.
 The wines we produce for clients are competitive — often winning the highest of honors at professionally judged tastings.